mbwatson/data-matters-website/README.md

 For a more succinct approach, the command `npm run generate -- -i 3 -c 4` invokes identical behavior.

+> [!NOTE]
-> Note: There is currently no control over schedule generation.
+> There is currently no control over schedule generation.

 ### Prettier